folio-org/folio-keycloak/docs/keycloak-upgrade.md

 Dependabot is configured (`.github/dependabot.yml`) to:
 - Monitor the Keycloak base image (`quay.io/keycloak/keycloak`) weekly
-- Create PRs that update `ARG KEYCLOAK_VERSION` in `Dockerfile` and `Dockerfile-fips`
+- Create PRs that update the Keycloak base image tag in `Dockerfile` and `Dockerfile-fips`
 - Automatically label PRs with `dependencies`, `docker`, and `keycloak-upgrade`

 ### 2. Automatic Runbook Comment

-When Dependabot creates a Keycloak upgrade PR, the `keycloak-upgrade-instructions` workflow automatically posts a comment with the complete verification runbook (`.github/workflows/keycloak-upgrade-instructions.yml`).
+When Dependabot creates a Keycloak upgrade PR, the `keycloak-upgrade-instructions` workflow posts a runbook comment with the verification steps (`.github/workflows/keycloak-upgrade-instructions.yml`).

 ### 3. Merge Gate

 The `keycloak-upgrade-gate` workflow (`.github/workflows/keycloak-upgrade-gate.yml`) enforces that:
 - Keycloak upgrade PRs **cannot be merged** until they have the `keycloak-verified` label
-- The workflow runs on every PR event (open, update, label change)
+- The workflow runs on PR open/update/label changes
 - The job name is stable (`keycloak-upgrade-gate`) for use in branch protection

 ## Manual Verification Process

-When a Keycloak upgrade PR is created, follow these steps in order:
+When a Keycloak upgrade PR is created, follow these steps:

 ### Step 1: Update folio-keycloak-plugins

 The Keycloak plugins must be compatible with the new Keycloak version:

-1. Check if `folio-keycloak-plugins` has already been updated for this version
+1. Check if [`folio-keycloak-plugins`](https://github.com/folio-org/folio-keycloak-plugins) has already been updated for this version.
-2. If not, create and merge a PR in the `folio-keycloak-plugins` repository
+2. If not, create and merge a PR in `folio-keycloak-plugins`.
-3. Ensure the new plugin version is released to the FOLIO Maven repository
+3. Ensure the new plugin version is released to the FOLIO Maven repository.
+4. Update this PR to use the released plugin build so the Keycloak version inside the plugin matches the base image tag.
-4. Update `Dockerfile` if needed to reference the new plugin version
+5. Update `Dockerfile` if needed to reference the new plugin version.

 ### Step 2: Verify Dependent Modules

 The Keycloak upgrade affects multiple FOLIO modules.
 Test them through `applications-poc-tools`:

-1. In the `applications-poc-tools` repository, create a PR that:
+1. In [`applications-poc-tools`](https://github.com/folio-org/applications-poc-tools), create a PR that:
    - Bumps the Keycloak testcontainers version to match this upgrade
-   - Bumps the Keycloak admin client version to match this upgrade
+   - Updates the Keycloak admin client library to the version compatible with this Keycloak release (use the admin client artifact published for this server version)
-   - Add label `keycloak-upgrade` to trigger dependent module testing

 2. Wait for the `verify-dependent-modules` workflow to complete successfully
    - This workflow tests all FOLIO modules that depend on Keycloak
+   - If the workflow fails, **investigate and fix** the failures before proceeding
    - All tests must pass before proceeding

 3. Merge the `applications-poc-tools` PR once verification passes